cngarrison/rbbedit/README.md

 Open filename on workstation using default copy method (sftp).

+	server-host$ rbbedit -u myuser filename

+Open filename on workstation, connecting to workstation as 'myuser'.

 	server-host$ rbbedit -m scp filename

 Open filename on workstation using scp method.